 The Energy and Minerals Mission Area conducts research and assessments that focus on the location, quantity, and quality of mineral and energy resources, including the economic and environmental effects of resource extraction and use.

-The U.S. Geological Survey Environmental Health Mission Area works to safeguard the health of humans and other organisms, by leading research to understand and minimize exposures to chemical and microbial hazards in the environment.
+The U.S. Geological Survey Environmental Health Mission Area works to safeguard the Nation’s health, economy, and resources by leading science to understand and minimize exposures to toxicological and infectious disease agents in the environment.

 Every year in the United States, natural hazards threaten lives and livelihoods and result in billions of dollars in damage.
 We work with many partners to monitor, assess, and conduct targeted research on a wide range of natural hazards so that policymakers and the public have the understanding they need to enhance preparedness, response, and resilience.